-Operational risk is managed through a framework of policies and procedures by which business and support units properly identify, assess, monitor, mitigate and report their risks.
+Our primary objective is to foster a sound reputation and operating environment.
+Operational risk is managed through a framework of policies and procedures to help business and support units properly identify, assess, monitor, mitigate and report their risks.
 The ORMC meets monthly to provide oversight of operational risk matters across the Group.